 Nomination and Compensation Committee

-The Internal Management & Control Division, which is in charge of internal auditing, objectively reviews and assesses the status of business execution by respective business divisions according to clearly defined rules to ensure legal compliance and adequacy of execution practices.
+The Internal Management and Control Division, which is in charge of internal auditing, objectively reviews and assesses the status of business execution by respective business divisions according to clearly defined rules to ensure legal compliance and adequacy of execution practices.
 It also provides advice and recommendations for improvement.
 The results are regularly reported to the GMC’s Internal Control Committee.

 Ricoh has formulated a set of guidelines called the “Policy and Procedures for Prior Approvals for Audit and Non-audit Services.”
-In accordance with these guidelines, advance approval must be obtained from the audit and supervisory board members concerning the details of and fees for auditing contracts.
+In accordance with these guidelines, advance approval must be obtained from the Audit and Supervisory Board members concerning the details of and fees for auditing contracts.

 In its pursuit of increased shareholder value, the Ricoh Group employs executive compensation as an effective incentive to achieve a sustainable increase in corporate earnings over the medium and long term.

-The base salary of Board directors consists of remuneration related to management oversight, remuneration reflecting the importance of individual roles and responsibilities, remuneration for the purpose of purchasing treasury stocks (except for outside directors), and variable remuneration linked to stock price performance during the relevant fiscal year.
+The base salary of directors consists of remuneration related to management oversight, remuneration reflecting the importance of individual roles and responsibilities, remuneration for the purpose of purchasing treasury stocks (except for outside directors), and variable remuneration linked to stock price performance during the relevant fiscal year.
 The Ricoh Group has been strengthening incentives for executives to increase shareholder value over the long term by allocating a portion of remuneration for stock repurchase so that executives will have a common interest with shareholders.

-Compensation for external accounting auditors
+[Compensation for external accounting auditors]

-Ricoh verifies the appropriateness of time spent on auditing together with audit firms and certified public accountants (CPA), taking into consideration the scale and characteristics of our businesses to determine final compensation for auditing services.
+Ricoh verifies the appropriateness of time spent on auditing together with audit firms and certified public accountants (CPAs), taking into consideration the scale and characteristics of our businesses to determine final compensation for auditing services.